gloveboxes/AltairEverywhere/README.md

 ## Documentation

-Navigate to the [Altair 8800 Project docs](https://gloveboxes.github.io/altair_8800_docs/) for the complete documentation.
+Navigate to the [Altair 8800 Emulator Docs](https://gloveboxes.github.io/Altair-8800-Emulator/) for the complete documentation.

 ## Introduction